-In order for the ORS to have sufficient time to review the proposal, the application and other documentation must be submitted to the ORS at least 10 working days prior to the funder's deadline.
+In order for the ORS to have sufficient time to provide a full administrative review of the proposal, the application and other documentation must be submitted to the ORS at least 10 working days prior to the funder's deadline.

 Submitting an Application to the Funder